jdevfullstack/PureBasic/README.md

 For educational purposes only

-To compile/run, just use PureBasic IDE, that's very fast and simple for simple programs like this.
+To compile/run, just use PureBasic IDE, that's very fast and simple for simple programs.

-These are simple softwares to appreciate more the programming skills
+These are simple softwares to appreciate more the your programming skills.